Our work on the ground

 Restoration in Oregon's High Desert

 Despite years of dedicated efforts by ONDA volunteers and staff, the need for restoration in Oregon’s high deserts is vast.
 ONDA carefully selects restoration projects to ensure projects provide significant, long-lasting benefit to public natural resources while providing an inspirational and educational experience to participants.
-Projects consist of five main types of work: riparian restoration, fence removal, wilderness inventory, Oregon Desert Trail route survey, and wildlife monitoring.
+Projects consist of four main types of work: riparian restoration, fence removal, wilderness inventory and wildlife monitoring.

 ONDA’s riparian restoration efforts improve fish and wildlife habitat and are focused on tree planting and cooperative projects that encourage the return of beaver.
 The presence of protected fish species such as redband trout and steelhead is a determining factor when selecting project work areas.
 In these restoration projects, stream banks that have been denuded of vegetation are protected from destructive grazing and planted with thousands of native trees.
 These trees help to reduce erosion of the fragile volcanic soils.
 Unchecked erosion lowers the surrounding water table, dries out critical floodplain habitat and results in lower populations of native fish.
 Additionally, the trees planted in restoration projects provide shade that lower water temperatures and provide the food and building materials that allow beaver to move back into the restored area.
 Beaver, and the dams they construct, are critical to the long-term restoration process and are essential to achieving a healthy watershed and ecosystem.